DLTK's Crafts for Kids

 - Glue the eyes and nose to the footprint body.

-Cut strips of construction paper (about 1 1/2 inches by 4
+Cut strips of construction paper (about 1 1/2 inches by 4 inches) using blue, green, purple and yellow

-- glue the strips into rolls (like making a paper chain)
+- Glue the strips into rolls (like making a paper chain)

-made a yellow, purple, green and blue pattern, but you can do it however
+- Glue the rolls of construction paper onto the wreath.
+We made a yellow, purple, green and blue pattern, but you can do it however you wish.

 Templates: